Georisk23/RockGIS/README.md

 ## A rockfall simulation code considering fragmentation
 Universitat Politècnica de Catalunya
-Departament d'Enginyeria Civil i Abbiental
+Departament d'Enginyeria Civil i Ambiental

 ## Model Description
 Rockgis takes a lumped mass approach, representing blocks as single points in space with position, linear, and angular velocities.
 The terrain is represented by a raster file, and height at each point is computed using bilinear interpolation.